 How do I know if I am writing prose or poetry?

-• Prose is characterized by its natural form of language, while poetry often features structured language and rhythmic patterns.
+- Prose is characterized by its natural form of language, while poetry often features structured language and rhythmic patterns.
 Poetry may also incorporate literary devices such as rhyme, meter, and repetition.
 If your writing features these elements, it is likely poetry.
-If it is written in natural language, it is likely prose.
+If it is written in natural language, it is expected to be prose.

-which of these terms is defined as the repetition of grammatical structure in prose and poetry?
+Which of these terms is the repetition of grammatical structure in prose and poetry?

-• The term that is defined as the repetition of grammatical structure in both prose and poetry is “parallelism”.
-Parallelism involves the repetition of words, phrases, or clauses in a sentence or series of sentences that have a similar grammatical structure.
-It is often used in literature to create rhythm, emphasize ideas, or create a sense of balance or symmetry.
+- The term that is defined as the repetition of grammatical structure in both prose and poetry is “parallelism”.
+Parallelism involves repeating words, phrases, or clauses in a sentence or series of sentences with a similar grammatical structure.
+Literature often uses it to create rhythm, emphasize ideas, or develop a sense of balance or symmetry.

 Characteristics of Prose: